luxedo/SPOS/README.md

 One possible use case of `SPOS` is to use the same bus to send messages of different versions.
-If this is the case, `SPOS` will send the version in the beginning of the message and the receiver can decode with an array of expected payload specifications.
+If this is the case, `SPOS` will send the version in the header of the message and the receiver can decode with an array of expected payload specifications.

 ```
 specs = [